KCKY: Original KCKY license

-Current KCKY license
+Second KCKY license

 The day before the FCC canceled the Gila chain's callsigns, on January 16, 1963, the Coolidge Broadcasting Corporation, owned by Craig and Kathleen Davids and Paul Dean Ford, applied to build a new station using KCKY's facilities.
 After reorganizing as the Pinal County Broadcasting System, the new KCKY signed on November 17, 1964, as an English-language country music station.
 Singers Lee Hazlewood and Waylon Jennings worked at KCKY briefly.
 Hazlewood hosted a weekly Saturday night show on the station which featured guitarist Duane Eddy and a house band.

 In 1979, the station was sold to Grande Voz, Inc. Grande Voz filed to increase daytime power to 5,000 watts, which was approved in 1984.
 In its later years with Grande Voz, KCKY was the first all-sports station in Arizona, with affiliations with the Chicago Cubs and later Colorado Rockies radio networks as well as carriage of Phoenix Suns games and University of Nebraska Cornhuskers football.
-The sports format ended in late 1994 upon KCKY's sale to Nicamex, Inc., which converted it to its present Spanish religious format.
-The station formed a trimulcast with KASA 1540 in Phoenix and KSAZ 580 in Tucson; 1540 has since broken off to become its own, non-religious radio station.
+The sports format ended in late 1994 upon KCKY's sale to Nicamex, Inc., which converted it to a Spanish religious format.
+The station formed a trimulcast with KASA 1540 in Phoenix and KSAZ 580 in Tucson; 1540 later broke off to become its own, non-religious radio station.

-KCKY's license was canceled on June 29, 2017, for not paying debts it owed to the Federal Communications Commission (FCC), which prevented the renewal of the station's license.
+KCKY's license was canceled on June 29, 2017, for not paying debts it owed to the FCC, which prevented the renewal of the station's license.
 The license was restored on November 8, 2017, after the FCC ruled that the cancellation was "premature"; concurrently, it initiated license revocation proceedings over the station not paying regulatory fees.

+The FCC cancelled the station’s license again on February 16, 2024.